theBlackBoxSociety/HTML-CSS-tutorial/03_css.md

 - Change the default color of links to yellow.
 - Set the color of links inside a paragraph to pink.

-### The `class` attribute
+### Class selectors

 - Tag selectors are useful, but in many cases you want to be more specific.
 For example, you want apply a rule only to some paragraphs, not to all.
-- In this case you can use the `class` attribute.
+- In this case you can use the **`class` attribute**.
 This attribute can be added to any HTML element.
 You can then reference it in your CSS.

 For example, suppose you want to change the look of the first paragraph in this HTML: